awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 Container Insights collects metrics by using performance log events, which are stored in CloudWatch Logs\.
 You can use CloudWatch Logs Insights queries for additional views of your container data\.

 For more information about CloudWatch Logs Insights, see [Analyze Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)\.
-For more information about the log fields you can use in queries, see [](Container-Insights-reference-performance-logs-EKS.md)\.
+For more information about the log fields you can use in queries, see [Container Insights Performance Log Events for Amazon EKS and Kubernetes](Container-Insights-reference-performance-logs-EKS.md)\.

 **To use CloudWatch Logs Insights to query your container metric data**